 This service provides support and advice to Indigenous and South Sea Islander participants.
 The aim is to increase the successful participation of these students in the ASTC programs.
 Please contact our designated Aboriginal and Torres Strait Islander Participant Support Officer.

 ASTC supports the participation of people with a disability in vocational education and training.
 Our Policy and Procedure endorses our commitment to respond to and be inclusive of the diversity of learners and prospective learners and to maximise access, participation and outcomes for people with a disability.
 A copy of the policy is held with the Disability Services Officer.

-Disability Services supports Learners who may have a condition which is temporary or permanent and may affect their ability to achieve competency in any ASTC program.
-These conditions could include:
+Disability Services supports Learners who may have a disability which is temporary or permanent and may affect their ability to achieve competency in any ASTC program.

 Learners requesting assistance from Disability Services must make an appointment with the Disability Services Officer to discuss their individual support needs.
 This should be done as soon as possible, preferably before enrolment to ensure informed decisions on appropriate programs and to give sufficient time for support to be arranged.